 Severity

 This CPSC action (record #18177) was formally reported on June 12, 2018.
-It is classified under Moderate severity, with a current status of Active.
-RDI Technology (Shenzhen) Co.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
+Rdi Technology (Shenzhen) Co.
 Ltd, of China is listed as the recalling firm.
-Federal records indicate About 22,000 (In addition, 4,300 were sold in Canada) units are affected, placing this recall in the million-unit bracket that typically triggers nationwide consumer alerts and retailer sweeps.
+Federal records list the affected scope as About 22,000 (In addition, 4,300 were sold in Canada).

 The documented reason for this recall is: The video monitor's batteries can overheat, swell and expand and cause the battery cover to open or come off and expose hot batteries, posing a burn hazard to consumers.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled monitors and contact Lorex for instructions on receiving a full refund. - consumers holding this product should act on that instruction rather than relying on general guidance.